Emerging megadrought in western United States may be worst in 1,200 years, study finds

 Catastrophic wildfires, shrinking snow cover and dwindling water resources have become a normal part of life for residents of the western United States.
 Due to climate change, this may not be the case. than the beginning.
 A new study from Columbia University indicates that the region has now entered a mega-drought climate – probably the worst in modern history.

 Since 2000, the West has experienced one of its driest 20 years in history due to the combination of a dry natural cycle and the climate change.
-Although there were wet years like in 2019, the majority of water resources have been subjected to unprecedented stress in the modern era.
+Although there have been wet years like in 2019, global water resources have been subjected to unprecedented stress in the modern era.

 Looking back over a thousand years, there is evidence that natural megadrows have devastated the region repeatedly in history.
 These droughts have caused upheavals among the indigenous civilizations of the Southwest.